 The combination of seascape and rural countryside makes Empordà-Costa Brava one of the loveliest wine regions in the country.
 The vines are planted at low altitudes (200 meters maximum) and are constantly caressed with the gentle breezes of the Mediterranean.
 Occasionally, they’re submitted to the harsher whims of the Tramuntana, a cold northern wind that sweeps down from the Pyrenees and prevents the region from getting too hot.
 Nearly all the vines are staked for protection.

-Notable wineries include Vinícola del Nordest, Castillo de Capmany, Masia Serra, Oliveda, Oliver Conti, Pere Guardiola and Vinyes dels Aspres.
-There is ample opportunity to sample their wines in the wonderful restaurants of the area.
+Notable wineries include Vinícola del Nordest, Castillo de Capmany, Masia Serra, Oliveda, Oliver Conti, Pere Guardiola, and Vinyes dels Aspres.
+There is ample opportunity to sample their wines in the wonderful restaurants in the area.
 Seafood eateries reign supreme along the coast, but the region’s most sought-after tables are at Ferran Adrià’s El Bulli, considered the most famous restaurant in the world.
-Reservations for the farmhouse-style dining room just outside the town of Roses are booked a year in advance, but don’t worry as countless gourmet gems abound in this stunning region.
+Reservations for the farmhouse-style dining room just outside the town of Roses are booked a year in advance but don’t worry as countless gourmet gems abound in this stunning region.